TeamPerie/CellBarcodeSim/README.md

 ### The barcode library simulation function

-There are also two functions to simulate barcode libraries.
+There are also 8 functions to simulate barcode libraries.

+They simulated 2 types of barcodes library X 4 barcode library distribution due to potential barcode amplification bias.

+The 2 types of barcodes library are:

+- Random barcode: The barcode sequences are random.
+- Hamming distance barcode: The barcode sequences have a minimum Hamming distance between each other.

+The 4 barcode library distribution are:

+- Uniform distribution.
+- Normal distribution.
+- Lognormal distribution.
+- Exponential distribution.

 #### Hamming distance barcode

+The four functions used to simulate the hamming distance barcode library are:

+- `simu_barcode_hamming_uniform()`: Simulate the hamming distance barcode library with uniform distribution.
+- `simu_barcode_hamming_norm()`: Simulate the hamming distance barcode library with normal distribution.
+- `simu_barcode_hamming_lnorm()`: Simulate the hamming distance barcode library with lognormal distribution.
+- `simu_barcode_hamming_exp()`: Simulate the hamming distance barcode library with exponential distribution.

-The function `simu_barcode_hamming()` wrap the barcode simulator in the [DNAbarcodes](https://bioconductor.org/packages/release/bioc/html/DNABarcodes.html) package to simulate the barcode library given hamming distance.
+Those wrap the barcode simulator in the [DNAbarcodes](https://bioconductor.org/packages/release/bioc/html/DNABarcodes.html) package to simulate the barcode library given hamming distance.
-It accepts three parameters:
+It accepts parameters:

 1. `length`:  barcode length.
 2. `dist`: hamming distance.
 3. `output`: output file path.
+4. `mean`: mean of the distribution, only for `simu_barcode_hamming_norm()`.
+5. `sd`: standard deviation of the distribution, only for `simu_barcode_hamming_norm()`.
+6. `log_mean`: log mean of the distribution, only for `simu_barcode_hamming_lnorm()`.
+7. `log_sd`: log standard deviation of the distribution, only for `simu_barcode_hamming_lnorm()`.
+8. `rate`: rate of the distribution, only for `simu_barcode_hamming_exp()`.

 The output is a two columns TSV file which is described in the previous section.